Free museum entry for New Zealanders and people living in New Zealand

 Find out about the people that make up our History team and their roles at Te Papa.

-Head of New Zealand and Pacific Histories and Cultures
+Head of NZ and Pacific Histories and Cultures

 Claire Regnault